 … but they do not link to said studies.
 Are they published?
 Were they peer-reviewed?
 In the only somewhat negative media review I could find, New Atlas quipped

-“There is a hint of "too good to be true" to the technological development at its core, translating a metabolic measurement that classically needs up to an hour of analysis and large machines, into a tiny hand held device that only needs a single breath.
-However, the makers of Lumen call it breakthrough technology, and if it works as claimed then it surely is, although it's difficult to not be a little skeptical about the fundamental claims.”
+“There is a hint of "too good to be true" to the technological development at its core, translating a metabolic measurement that classically needs up to an hour of analysis and large machines, into a tiny handheld device that only needs a single breath.
+However, the makers of the Lumen Metabolism Tracker call it breakthrough technology, and if it works as claimed then it surely is, although it's difficult to not be a little skeptical about the fundamental claims.”

-Now for my reviews and stress tests.
-I found that the Lumen app had some serious limitations:
+Now for my Lumen reviews and stress tests.
+I found that the Lumen Metabolism Tracker app had some serious limitations:

 2) I’ve had the fully charged device shut off between measurement breaths.
 After this happened, it deleted my activity and sleep from the day before

-4) Has you enter your weekly work out plan in advance… as if your workout routine is identical every week.
+4) Have you enter your weekly work out plan in advance… as if your workout routine is identical every week.
 That said, it does allow you to delete and add workouts each day.